KryBB/Python-Essentials/README.md

 Why: When learning something new, it is necessary to build and maintain a foundational knowledge of the subject

-How: Utilizing the resource available to me (zybooks and Visual Studio Code(VSC)) I translated confusing sentences and built formats for informations that I could easily understand, then with the assistance of ChatGPT and occasionally 1min.ai I was able to streamline the storage of this information.
+How: Utilizing the resource available to me (zybooks and Visual Studio Code(VSC) I translated confusing sentences and built formats for informations that I could easily understand, then with the assistance of ChatGPT and Deepseek (1min.ai) I was able to streamline the storage of this information.

+Note:
-Note: CTRL+F is the main tool to use when navigating this page.
+CTRL+F is intended to be used to navigate this page.
 Please make sure to remember the order of evaluation.

 ---------------------------------------------------------------------------------------------------------------------
 ***Troubleshooting masterdoc to assist in resolving bad code - Troubleshooting Master doc***